Laurel Hedge Plants

 Large Root Ball Hedging Plants are also lifted and transplanted in the bare root season.

-Potted Laurel Hedge plants can be planted all year round as the root system is intact and tend to be a common option for Summer planting projects.
+Potted Laurel Hedge plants can be planted all year round as the root system is intact and tends to be a common option for Summer planting projects.

 Spacing Laurel Hedge Plants